carlo-colombo/curl-me-that/README.md

 1. How would you deploy your controller to a Kubernetes cluster?

 > As shown in the `spec.yml` present in the repository I would deploy the controller as `deployment` (with a single replica) in the cluster, mounting a service account with the minimal required permissions and use the facilities from `client-go` to use it to authenticate against the cluster.
-Using a deployment, instead of a bare pod, allows the pod to be restarted in case of crash or eviction from the node.
-The controller does not support multiple replicas at the moment, it would probably work but without any gain as all the instance will try to do the same work.
+Deployments, instead of a bare pods, allow the pod to be restarted in case of crash or eviction from the node.
+The controller does not support multiple replicas at the moment, it would probably work but without any benefit as all the instances will try act on the same ConfigMaps.

 6. In the context of your controller, what is the observed state and what is the desired state?